 2. MODUL Tourism College—Vienna

-MODUL is a top-rated hospitality and tourism school in Austria.
+MODUL is a popular vocational school for hospitality and tourism in Austria.
 It offers international diplomas and strong links to the hotel and tourism industry.
-MODUL programs focus on business, management, and entrepreneurship in tourism.

 See Also: Best Vocational Schools in Germany for International Students in 2025